 The logic of the three-level pyramid thus becomes clearer, and the purpose of each level of document can be described in the following revision of the above diagram.

+Hierarchy of IALA document products showing the purpose of each level of document

 Proposed new document structure for IALA to be compatible with the strategic vision

-PAP27 agreed on the desired future document structure for IALA, to meet the needs of the new Strategic Vision.
+PAP28 agreed the desired future document structure for IALA, to meet the needs of the new Strategic Vision.
 There would be five types of documents, including the three mentioned above, as described in the following table.

 Proposed new document structure